Korea Taekwondo Association

-Korea Taekwondo Association (KTA), originally the Korea Tang Soo Do Association (1961), is the first taekwondo organisation.
-It was founded in 1959, although official South Korean sources give 1961 as its year of establishment.
-In 1966, some members of the KTA, led by H. H. Choi, broke off from the KTA and formed the International Taekwon-Do Federation (ITF).
-The Kukkiwon and the then-World Taekwondo Federation (WTF, now known as World Taekwondo [WT]) were created by the KTA in the early 1970s.
-The KTA sits under the Korea Sports Council, is aligned with Kukkiwon, and is a Member National Association (MNA) of the WT.
-Its goal is to promote the martial art taekwondo as a national sport within South Korea.
+Korea Taekwondo Association (KTA), originally the Korea Tae Soo Do Association, is the first taekwondo organization.
+It was founded in 1961, and in 1963 it received approval to join the Korean Sports Council.

+The Kukkiwon and World Taekwondo (formerly known as the World Taekwondo Federation) were established by the KTA in the early and late 1970s, respectively.
+Today, the KTA is aligned with Kukkiwon and serves as the Member National Association (MNA) of World Taekwondo.
+Its mission is to promote taekwondo as a national sport within South Korea.